 "In normal times the SID should act as a sounding board for the chairman, providing support for the chairman in the delivery of his or her objectives, and leading the evaluation of the chairman on behalf of the other directors, as set out in the Code.
 The SID might also take responsibility for an orderly succession process for the chairman.

-When the board is undergoing a period of stress, however, the SID's role becomes critically important.
-He or she is expected to work with the chairman and other addressed by the chairman or CEO;
+When the board is undergoing a period of stress, however, the SID's role

 Examples might include where: